 - b.
-Any remaining vacancies shall next be filled from the following list: - i.
-Placements of teachers returning from leaves who were not placed under Article E.20.3.a;

-- 4. In filling any remaining vacancies, the Employer shall consider the following: - i. temporary teacher applicants; - ii. teacher teaching on call applicants and other applicants.
+Any remaining vacancies shall next be filled by placement of teachers returning from leaves who were not placed under Article E.20.3.a. - 4.
+In filling any remaining vacancies, the Employer shall consider the following: - i. temporary teacher applicants; - ii. teacher teaching on call applicants and other applicants.